 Professional Author Bio

 Rebecca McLaughlin (she/her) is a Michigan nerd who appreciates sweet coffee, kindness, and the scientific method.
 She got her degree in chemistry and English creative writing in 2014.
-Since that time, she's worked as a technical writer in Michigan.
+Since then, she's worked as a technical writer in Michigan and currently works as a business technologist.
 When not working or crafting stories, Rebecca can be found practicing her knife-throwing skills or seeking out the perfect cup of coffee.
 She wrote Nameless Queen because she grew up lower-middle class (which was not ideal), went to a private college (which was weird), and made good friends along the way (which was wonderful).
 She realized that exploring the social and economic divide is difficult, but magic makes it easier—or at least more entertaining.

 A more casual & conversational bio, but still totally true